timer-machine/timer-machine-android/README.md

 ## Build

-Use the `dog` product flavor to develop.
-The other two flavors require Firebase.
-Their detailed build instructions will arrive later.
+Use the `dog` product flavor to develop and test.

+The `google` product flavor is the version in Google Play.
+It has some in-app purchases.
+It also uses Firebase to store backup files and AppCenter to track crashes.

+- Firebase: Create a Firebase project and add `google-services.json` to the project.
+- AppCenter: Create an AppCenter project and put the app secret to your `local.properties`(
+  Format: `APP_CENTER_APP_SECRET=your-app-secret`).

+Compared with the `google` product flavor, the `other` product flavor removes in-app purchases and corresponding functions to release the app to other app stores.

 ## Contribute

 If you have any questions or suggestions, feel free to [open an issue](https://github.com/timer-machine/timer-machine-android/issues/new).

 If you would like to create a pull request, please open an issue before contributing because I'm cleaning up and improving the codebase.
 It would avoid some repetitive work.

 ## License